 Posted in Northern Virginia Market | Posted on 02-24-2015 | Written by Metrostudy News

-In the resale home market, supply is growing but not by enough to shift the market in favor of buyers.
-September resale listings in Northern Virginia numbered 13,795 units, up 37 percent from a year ago.
-Despite this sizeable increase, resale inventory corresponds to only 3 months of supply, which is rather low.
-Nationally, 6 months is considered normal, so prices should continue to climb though at a more moderate pace.
+“In the resale home market, supply is down due to seasonality, but it is up from one year ago,” said Ben Sage, Director of Metrostudy’s Mid-Atlantic Region.
+“December resale listings in Northern Virginia numbered 9,653 units – attached and detached – up 24% from a year ago.
+Despite this sizeable increase, resale inventory corresponds to only 3 months of supply, which is very low.
+Nationally, 6 months is considered normal, so home values should continue to increase.”

-“Loudoun County is easily the most active market area in Northern Virginia, generating 3,450 starts during the year ending 3Q14,” said Ben Sage, Director of Metrostudy’s Mid-Atlantic Region.
-“This is actually down 11% from one year ago.
-The Loudoun County housing market has been a major beneficiary of defense-related jobs in Northern Virginia, but the weakness in the Scientific/Technical sector appears to be affecting builders in Loudoun more than any other area.
-Affordability is another issue, as the median new- home price has grown from $443,600 in 3Q12 to $547,000 in 3Q14, a 23 percent increase in only two years.
-Loudoun furthermore suffers from a shortage of lots, as vacant developed lot inventory measures only 15 months as of 4Q14.
+Loudoun County remains the most active market area in Northern Virginia, generating 3,484 starts last year, down 8% from the previous year.
+The Loudoun County housing market has been a major beneficiary of defense-related jobs in Northern Virginia, but the weakness in the Scientific/Technical employment sector has adversely affected builders in this area.
+Affordability is another issue, as the median new- home price has grown from $428,500 in 4Q11 to $524,600 in 4Q14, a 22% increase in only three years.
+Loudoun furthermore suffers from a shortage of lots, as vacant developed lot inventory measures only 17 months as of 4Q14.

-The overall inventory of vacant developed lots (VDL), or finished lots, numbered 21,991 in 3Q14, which is up slightly from a year ago.
-With starts beginning to decline, the supply of VDL inched upward to 32 months up from 29 months a year ago.
+The overall inventory of vacant developed lots (VDL), or finished lots, numbered 22,880 at the end of 2014, up 7% from the previous year.
+This is for all product types, including attached product as well as custom lots.
+With starts down, the supply of VDL has grown to 34 months up from 30 months at the end of 2013.
 This is above normal for the area, but supply varies greatly by market area.
-Supply is generally smallest in the counties with the most starts: Fairfax, Loudoun, and Prince William.
+Supply is generally smallest in the counties with the most starts: Fairfax (11 months), Loudoun (17 months), and Prince William (21 months).
 Higher lot supplies persist in Caroline, Warren, Orange, and King George Counties.

-For information contact:
+For information contact